by Madeline Bocaro ©

 “Time, in quaaludes and red wine, demanding Billy Dolls and other friends of mine.
 Take your time…” Billy Murcia was the first to go.
 Then Johnny, Jerry, and Arthur (Killer) Kane.
 Die young, stay pretty.

 It’s amazing that Johnny had nine lives and lived as long as he did, but when he died in April, 1991 at age 38 it was still a tragic shock.
 I attended Johnny’s wake, and he looked so beautiful lying there, like a porcelain Japanese doll with his spiked jet-black hair.
-His face looked flawless, angelic…serene.
+His face looked flawless, angelic – serene.
 Sure, they had to put lots of makeup on him to hide the scars (and he was damned proud of those scars – he rocked hard for them)!
-The multitude of guitar-shaped floral arrangements, banners which read, “You Can’t Put Your Arms Around A Memory”, and Aerosmith’s Steven Tyler crying with his head in his hands sobbing, “This could have been me!” were poignant reminders of what a waste this really was, and how sad.
+The multitude of guitar-shaped floral arrangements, banners which read, “You Can’t Put Your Arms Around A Memory” (a song Johnny co-wrote with Ralph Kramden).
+Aerosmith’s Steven Tyler sitting there crying with his head in his hands and sobbing, “This could have been me!” were poignant reminders of what a waste this really was, and how sad.
 Poor Johnny survived New York City and London, but met his fate in New Orleans.
 Heartbreaker.

 When visiting Rome in October of 1993, I saw some interesting graffiti.
-Spray- painted on the wall of an ancient marble ruin, were the words, “New York Dolls!”
+Spray- painted on the wall of an ancient marble ruin – three words, “New York Dolls!”
 The Elvis graffiti all over Europe didn’t impress me at all, but this really spoke volumes.